Marseille Boss Villas-Boas Urges Support For Virus-infected Players - UrduPoint

 The vast majority contracted the virus after resuming training in June, leading to quarantine and a flurry of cancelled pre-season matches.

+The latest to be named as positive for the virus on Wednesday was Montpellier striker Andy Delort -- the seventh player at the club to have contracted the disease since the start of the pandemic.

+"I will come back very soon, I am fine," said Delort, who was Montpellier's top scorer in the league last season with nine goals.

-In further bad news, Montpellier coach Michel Der Zakarian was forced into cancelling Wednesday morning's training session after another player tested positive for the virus -- the seventh to have done so since the start of the week.
+Montpellier coach Michel Der Zakarian was forced into cancelling Wednesday morning's training session after the positive test, while the club's friendly against Metz on Saturday was called off.

-As a precaution, Saturday's friendly against Metz at Besancon was called off, with the entire Montpellier squad to undergo further testing Thursday.